The Best Beer Gardens in Norwich

 In the Golden Triangle

-Along and off Unthank Road, you’ll be spoilt for choice!
-There’s the William & Florence, whose long tables are ideal for large groups, and The Warwick Arms, a buzzing pub whose garden plays host to live music and freshly made pizza.
-Close by, The York and The Unthank Arms offer a traditional pub feel that’s as welcoming to groups of friends as it is families of all ages, while The Eagle on Newmarket Road has a large sun kissed beer garden well suited to eating and drinking outside.
+A short walk away, The Unthank Arms offers a traditional pub feel that’s as welcoming to groups of friends as it is families of all ages (we recommend treating yourself to a delicious pub meal while you’re here), as does The York, while The Eagle on Newmarket Road has a large sun kissed beer garden well suited to eating and drinking outside.